Decentralized Procedure (DCP)

 • Designing the specifications (Finished product/API/In-process/Intermediates).

-• Advice in the selection of Regulatory submission procedure based on the MAH’s requirements.
+• Advice in the selection of the Regulatory submission procedure based on the MAH’s requirements.

 • Pre-submission administrative activities.

-• Advice for appointment/consultation of Qualified Person (QP) for quality and Qualified Person for Pharmacovigilance (QPPV) (if applicant’s office is not in EEA and they do not have their own QP and QPPV).
+• Advice in the appointment/consultation of a Qualified Person (QP) for quality and a Qualified Person for Pharmacovigilance (QPPV) (if the applicant’s office is not in the EEA, and they do not have their own QP and QPPV).

-• Advice for consultation of batch release testing site and batch control site testing (if the applicants do not have their own sites in EEA).
+• Advice in batch release testing and batch control testing sites (if the applicants do not have their own sites in EEA).

-• Compiling, reviewing, finalizing, publishing, and submission of Marketing Authorization Application (MAA) to the EU HAs.
+• Compiling, reviewing, finalizing, and publishing & submitting the Marketing Authorization Application (MAA) to the EU HAs.

 • Regulatory strategy in the responses to HA queries (RTQs).